Muhammad Amin Asiyalav: Rule and Reforms

 The Russians, worried about Amin's rise strengthening Circassia, supported the opposition via arms supplies and financial support, as well as promises of high ranks as long as they topple Amin and submit Circassia to Russia.
 Despite the ongoing Russo-Circassian War, the opposition, mostly made up of nobles who lost their power, accepted these proposals.
 A significant part of the population, especially those who submitted recently, began to ignore the Naib's orders, causing the administrative system of Circassia to collapse.
+Russian forces also constructed new fortifications at Shytkale and along the Laba river.
+The concentration of Russian military infrastructure in the Maykop region caused significant concern among the Circassians.